The animation Section¶

 shape: [32, 32]

-Example 2: an animation with fields scroll
+Example 2: an animation with fields scroll, color and bgcolor

 animation: